-In January 2017, the FASB issued ASU No. 2017-04, "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment," which simplifies the subsequent measurement of goodwill and eliminates Step 2 from the goodwill impairment test.
-Under the new guidance, the annual, or interim, goodwill impairment test is performed by comparing the fair value of a reporting unit with its carrying amount, and an impairment charge should be recognized for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
-In addition, income tax effects from any tax deductible goodwill on the carrying amount of the reporting unit should be considered when measuring the goodwill impairment loss, if applicable.
-The amendments also eliminate the requirements for any reporting unit with a zero or negative carrying amount to perform a qualitative assessment and, if it fails that qualitative test, to perform Step 2 of the goodwill impairment test.
-An entity still has the option to perform the qualitative assessment for a reporting unit to determine if the quantitative impairment test is necessary.
-The amendments are to be applied on a prospective basis.
-The guidance is effective for annual or any interim impairment tests in fiscal years beginning after December 15, 2021 (January 1, 2022 for our company).
-Early adoption is permitted.
-We are currently evaluating the effect that the new guidance will have on our consolidated statement of financial condition.
+In January 2017, the FASB issued ASU 2017-04, "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment," which simplifies the subsequent measurement of goodwill and eliminates Step 2 from the goodwill impairment test.
+Under the accounting update, the annual, or interim, goodwill impairment test is performed by comparing the fair value of a reporting unit with its carrying amount, and an impairment charge should be recognized for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
+The accounting update is effective for annual or any interim impairment tests in fiscal years beginning after December 15, 2019 (January 1, 2020 for our company) and early adoption is permitted.
+We are currently evaluating the impact of the accounting update, but the adoption is not expected to have a material impact on our consolidated financial statements.